 In addition to identifying potential candidates for adverse reactions, the tool could make experimental drugs safer in human clinical trials.
 Ietswaart explained, “This could reduce the risks that study participants face during the first in-human clinical trials and minimize risks for patients if a drug gains FDA approval and enters clinical use.”

 Machine-learning may provide a new tool for an old problem.
 Safer pharmacology means safer medical care—and possibly less danger each time you pick up a prescription at the pharmacy.

 Trusted Washington, D.C. and Maryland attorneys deliver aggressive legal representation on your behalf

-The attorneys at Schochor, Federico and Staton, P.A. deliver strong legal support to those who suffer medical malpractice or negligent injury in Maryland, Washington, D.C., or across the nation.
+The attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. deliver strong legal support to those who suffer medical malpractice or negligent injury in Maryland, Washington, D.C., or across the nation.
 We have obtained more than $1 billion in compensation for our injured clients in the past 36 years.
 Contact us or call 410-234-1000 to schedule a free consultation to discuss your injury.